AllenKTHo/parentheme/README.md

 ---
       () is originally created by Andreas Larsen (me) but hopefully many will help.
       If you like this theme then please consider paying me a small amount.
-      Go to the wiki for instructions on how to install the theme, create icons etc.
+      Read the wiki for instructions on how to install the theme, create icons etc.

 [Donate](http://andreaslarsen.dk/parentheme/#paypal)